-Bose Sleepbuds review: Helpful, but needs improvement
+Bose Sleepbuds review: Helpful but needs improvement

 I've tried both foam and wax earplugs to block out noise while I'm sleeping.
 The Sleepbuds are much more comfortable than foam, which doesn't penetrate far enough into the ear canal to make side sleeping comfortable (small ears, remember?) and often falls out over the course of the night.
 The comfort is on par with wax earbuds, but those don't make noise, so...

-Once the Bose Sleepbuds are in, and the sound is cued up and the alarm is set, I drift off to sleep very quickly.
-I'm not just a light sleeper, but my anxiety often ensures that I have trouble falling asleep.
+Once the Bose Sleepbuds are in and the sound is cued up and the alarm is set, I drift off to sleep quickly.
+Beyond being a light sleeper, my anxiety often ensures that I have trouble falling asleep.
 The Sleepbuds have all but eliminated that problem.
-It's gotten to the point that once the Sleepbuds go in and the noise starts, my body just immediately relaxes.
+It's gotten to the point that once the Sleepbuds go in and the noise starts, my body immediately relaxes.
 When I wake up in the night, as women often do in the third trimester of pregnancy, the Sleepbuds lull me right back to sleep.
-I expected these to block out the external noises, and they do that very well, but I didn't expect them to also calm my thoughts to make it easier to sleep.
+I expected these to block out the external noises and they do that well, but I didn't expect them to also calm my thoughts to make it easier to sleep.

-There is one issue with comfort: the white plastic part of the earbud that protrudes from the eartips.
+There is one issue with comfort: the white plastic part of the earbud that protrudes from the ear tips.
 When you're lying on it, it can make a strange rubbing or scratching sound.
 If you're not moving around much, it's not a big deal.
 But if you're tossing and turning, it can become extremely obnoxious.
 Usually I deal with it by adjusting the angle of my head and it's fine.
-But simply coating the Sleepbud with a softer material, rather than making it out of hard, shiny plastic, could have avoided this entirely.
+But simply coating the Sleepbuds with a softer material rather than making it out of hard, shiny plastic could have avoided this entirely.

 The build quality on these Sleepbuds is solid, but I've run into some hiccups.
 Sometimes, earbuds won't charge properly, though taking the earbuds off the charger and putting them back on does the trick.
 I've made a habit of checking on them in the afternoon, just to make sure they're getting a proper charge.
 Again, considering the price, this isn't something I should have to keep in the back of my mind.
 The connection can also be finicky.
 Putting them back in the case and taking them out to get them fixes things, but when it's late and I just want to go to sleep, it's frustrating.